aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/create-onenote-doc-page-title/_index.md

 ```

 ### Step 3: Initialize Page Object

-Create a `Page` object that will hold the title and any content.
+The `Page` class models a single page inside a OneNote notebook.
+Creating a `Page` object gives you a container for the title and any additional content you may add later.

 ```java
 // Initialize Page class object